mstephen19/threadz/README.md

 ## ThreadzAPI

-The `declare()` function returns an instance of the `Threadz` API, off of which your workers can be called.
+The `declare()` function returns an instance of `ThreadzAPI`, off of which your workers can be called.
 During initialization, declaration functions are mapped into the `threadzAPI.workers` property, where they can be referenced by the names used in the original declarations.
 Using the declarations in the above section, this code would be valid:

 ```TypeScript
 // index.ts